linzebing/linzebing.github.io/_posts/2020-05-16-paper-reading-computation-reuse.markdown

 ## Lessons learned
 CLOUDVIEWS analyzer can be used as an offline tool.
 SLA-sensitive jobs can opt-out.
 We can pick the best physical design and reuse!
 Users don't need to worry.
 Better reliability too --- materilization can act as checkpointing.
 Input data change invalidates the data.

+The author has a [poster](https://people.cs.umass.edu/~aroy/sparkcruise-vldb19.pdf) in VLDB '19, which shares a similar spirit: with an offline analyzer extract materialization candidates, logs the recurring and strict signatures, and adds two rules: _Online Materialization_ and _Computation Reuse_.